How Should You Report Scientific Misconduct?

 The Office of Research Integrity (ORI) and the Committee on Publication Ethics (COPE) are two organizations that have been created to help the scientific community in dealing with unethical cases.

 ORI belongs to the US Department of Health and Human Services (HHS) and is in charge of developing policies and procedures to detect, investigate, and prevent fraudulent scientific behavior.
-The office also supports institutions that respond to allegations of research misconduct and implements programs to promote research integrity.
+The office also supports institutions that respond to allegations of research misconduct and implements programs to promote research ethics and integrity.

 Reporting Scientific Misconduct